 Understanding color temperature

-Color temperature is measured in kelvins (K), which is a base unit of temperature.
-Understanding how kelvins work requires much more than this article, but we will try to explain in a brief, simple way.
-Kelvins are based off the color radiated from a “black body” when exposed to that specific temperature.
-A high kelvin color temperature will make colors appear more blue, while a low one will make them appear more orange.
+Color temperature is measured in kelvins (K), a base unit of temperature.
+Understanding how kelvins work requires much more than this article, but we will try to explain in a concise, straightforward way.
+Kelvins are based on the color radiated from a “black body” when exposed to that specific temperature.
+A high kelvin color temperature will make colors appear bluer, while a low one will make them appear more orange.

-In photography we have certain white balance options to help figure out the correct kelvin levels one should use under different circumstances.
+In photography, we have specific white balance options to help figure out the correct kelvin levels one should use under different circumstances.

 - Candlelight: 1,000-2,000K